How much are speeding fines in the UK? (2026 bands, points and costs)

 Financial penalties structure

-The minimum speeding fine begins at £100, but the total financial impact often extends beyond this base amount.
-The complete penalty structure for 2024 includes:
+The minimum speeding fine begins at £100, but the total financial impact often extends well beyond this base amount.
+The complete penalty structure in 2026 includes:

 1. Fixed Penalty Notice (FPN): A standard £100 fine plus 3 penalty points for minor offenses.